nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 Could be could be using a a specific blessing or specific phrasing, that that may work, that a specific phrase that may, that may break the incantation or the enchantment.
 If it's possible to move this, then, you know, some sort of, like, some sort of, like, terrifying water or holy water could as well could break the enchantment as well.
 And, you, yeah.
 So that that's what your cult if you is, like, there are a couple of ways that this might be able to be, broken.
 The Arcana, I'll I'll I'll still give you this because, you know, it's a it's something that you'd probably be able to put together, with, you know, with kind of cultivating this stuff.

+---

+### Closing and Table Discussion - Part 6

-But, Sameer, you would also know or you would also kind of be able to put together that this is a mind control device, and the Goblins don't necessarily appear to be you know, they're they're kind of working differently than what you normally see goblins working as.
+But, Simear, you would also know or you would also kind of be able to put together that this is a mind control device, and the Goblins don't necessarily appear to be you know, they're they're kind of working differently than what you normally see goblins working as.
 They're working with elves, which is not a common thing.
 So you have some suspicion that there's something to do with this object that is causing the goblins to be acting the way that they are.
 So do I be mind may be in mind control?
 The domination statement from earlier.

 Do I know where to get holy water, or can I make holy water?
 Let me see here.
 Mhmm.
 There there doesn't appear to be any kind of spell that you're aware of that would create holy water, but there are, but holy water is definitely something that you can pick up.
 Like, holy water is something that you could pick up in a, at at any temple.